The Degnan Ballet Center - Where Excellence Comes First

 **A Master Class or Variations class may NOT be substituted for a REQUIRED ballet technique class

 Checks must be made payable to Wilkes University

-- A $25 surcharge is added to any overdue tuition payment after the second week of the session has begun.
+A $25 surcharge may be added to any overdue tuition payment after the second week of the session has begun.

 (7) 2020-21 Season Sessions